 The Google Core Update favors local content that:

-Shows first-hand familiarity Details suggest real experience, not copied descriptions.
+Details suggest real experience, not copied descriptions. - Answers location-specific questions

 Pages copied across cities without real changes no longer perform well.
 Unique local insight now matters more than scale.